tcalmant/ipopo/docs/refcards/shell_report.md

 ## Setup

 This feature requires an active Pelix Shell (`pelix.shell.core`) and a UI.
-See `refcard_shell` for more information on this subject.
+See [](./shell.md) for more information on this subject.
 The iPOPO service is not required for this feature to work.

 It can therefore be started programmatically using the following